RelentlessViper/S24_anime_faces_generator/README.md

 ﻿# S24_anime_faces_generator

-In this project we utilize the GAN (Generative Adversarial Network) architecture to generate high quality images of a cily landscape.
+In this project we utilize the GAN (Generative Adversarial Network) architecture to generate high quality anime images.

 Right now we only have 2 branches: "main" and auto encoder.